w3c-ccg/traceability-vocab/README.md

    [schemas](./packages/traceability-schemas/schemas) folder.
 2. Add synthetic data generation for it to the [generators](./packages/traceability-schemas/src/generators).
-3. Add your new schema name to the file [includingevidence.json](./packages/traceability-schemas/src/data/vc/includingevidence.json) if you want to include the ```evidence``` property in your verifiable credential test fixture (optional step).
+3. OPTIONAL - Add your new schema name to the file [includingevidence.json](./packages/traceability-schemas/src/data/vc/includingevidence.json) if you want to include the ```evidence``` property in your verifiable credential test fixture.
-4. Add your new schema name to the file [includincredentialstatus.json](./packages/traceability-schemas/src/data/vc/includingcredentialstatus.json) if you want to include the ```credentialStatus``` property in your verifiable credential test fixture (optional step).
+4. OPTIONAL - Add your new schema name to the file [includincredentialstatus.json](./packages/traceability-schemas/src/data/vc/includingcredentialstatus.json) if you want to include the ```credentialStatus``` property in your verifiable credential test fixture.
 5. Run the build using: `npm run build:all`
-   Fix any errors found.
+6. Fix any errors found.
+Repeat as needed.
-6. Review the latest spec changes by serving docs: `npx serve ./docs`.
+7. Review the latest spec changes by serving docs: `npx serve ./docs`.

 ## Additional notes